2025 Solar Incentives Guide for Mansfield, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum claim amount.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Mansfield solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Mansfield solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives